Insights on Variance Estimation for Blocked and Matched Pairs Designs: Variance estimation

 \section{Variance estimation}

-The prior section outlined the different experiments and treatment effect estimators in the finite sample.
-We next discuss how to estimate the estimators' variances, which are integral to obtaining standard errors and confidence intervals.
-We discuss estimators built from a Neyman-Rubin randomization perspective.
+We next discuss how to estimate a blocked estimator's variance, an integral part of obtaining standard errors and confidence intervals.
+We discuss from a Neyman-Rubin randomization perspective.
 See Supplementary Material~\ref{append:var_est_alt} for a discussion of alternative variance estimators (such as from linear models) that make additional assumptions on the data structure.
-We first investigate bias of variance estimators under a finite sample framework and extend to other frameworks in Section~\ref{subsec:lit_review}.
+We first investigate bias under a finite sample framework and extend to other frameworks in Section~\ref{subsec:lit_review}.

-We start by giving the true variance in the finite sample for each of the designs.
+We start by giving the true variance in the finite sample.
 To do so, we need some additional notation.
-The mean of the potential outcomes for the units in the sample under treatment $z$ is
+The mean of the potential outcomes for the units in the sample under treatment $z$ for block $k$ is